2.5 Allegations Against Persons who Work with Children

 - Possibly committed a criminal offence against or related to a child;

-- Behaved towards a child or children in a way which indicates that he/she may pose a risk to children*.
+- Behaved towards a child or children in a way which indicates that they may pose a risk to children; or

 - Having a sexual relationship with a child under 18 if in a position of trust in respect of that child, even if consensual (see ss16-19 Sexual Offences Act 2003);

 - 'Grooming', i.e. meeting a child under 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003);